vboussange/jaxscape/docs/index.md

-# JAXScape
+# Getting started

 JAXScape is a minimal JAX library for connectivity analysis at scales.
 It provide key utilities to build your own connectivity analysis workflow, including

 - differentiable and GPU-accelerated graph distance metrics
 - differentiable raster to graph and graph to raster mappings
-- moving window utilities for the implementations for large-scale connectivity analysis pipelines
+- moving window utilities for implementing large-scale connectivity analysis pipelines

 JAXScape leverages JAX's capabilities to accelerate distance computations on CPUs/GPUs/TPUs, while ensuring differentiability of all implemented classes and methods for awesome sensitivity analysis and optimization.